JKTKops/tyro/README.md

 The working name of Tyro was `z3ml`, and this name may still appear throughout the codebase and in the names of components.

+## Publication

+In addition to my MSc (not yet available), an overview and evaluation of Tyro is published in FMCAD 2024[^1].

 # Installation

 ### Preparation